fehmi/simply.js/docs/variables.md

 </html>
 ```

-But you have a workaorund with inline self executing anonymous functions like below:
+However, you can use a workaround with inline self-executing anonymous functions, as shown below:

 <repl-component id="na29cvvjvjnmwd2" download="true"></repl-component>

-It's not recommended though.
-If you need some complex process just write a function in the methods part of your component and call it from your template section like this.
+It is not recommended, however.
+If you need a complex process, simply write a function in the `methods` section of your component and call it from your template section as follows:

 <repl-component id="mheo1xu2xg8lemd" download="true"></repl-component>

 ## Escaping Delimiter Charactes
-If you need to press any of delimiter characters ("{" and "}") to the dom you must escape them with "\".
-Bcs they must be confusing for the template engine of simply.js.
+If you need to display any delimiter characters ("{" and "}") in the DOM, you must escape them with a backslash (`\`).
+This is because they can be confusing for the Simply.js template engine.

 <repl-component id="7iznwtlsr26wa81" download="true"></repl-component>

-Actually you can any complex JavaScript code in the variable delimiters and return anything to put your dom.
+You can actually write any complex JavaScript code within the variable delimiters and return anything to be rendered in your DOM.

 ## Variables in `each` loops

-If you decide to use `key` and `index` when you define `each` loop.
-You can reach them directly without using a dot notation.
+If you choose to use `key` and `index` when defining an `each` loop, you can access them directly without using dot notation.

 <repl-component id="c0u41ol2ph7rgt8" download="true"></repl-component>

 ## Reactivity of Variables

-All variables you define on the data section of your component automaticaly will be reactive.
-Anytime you change the variable, your template will be rerendered.
+All variables defined in the `data` section of your component will automatically be reactive.
+Anytime you change a variable, your template will be re-rendered.

 <repl-component id="6rus94eoal01kbk" download="true"></repl-component>

 ## Variables in style tag

-You can use your reactive data variables as a property value in style tag.
+You can use your reactive data variables as property values within a style tag.

 ```html
 <template>